kesslerio/vibe-check-mcp/docs/USAGE.md

 - This is actually good!
 It means no anti-patterns were found
 - Try comprehensive mode for more detailed analysis
 - Check that the issue content contains sufficient detail

+**"Claude doesn't use Vibe Compass automatically"**:
+- Use more specific language (see "Ensuring Tool Selection" above)
+- Include "anti-pattern" or "vibe compass" in your prompt
+- Be explicit: "use vibe compass to analyze..."

 ### Authentication Setup